-Primarily as a result of the factors mentioned above, FFO attributable to common stockholders and unit holders-diluted, excluding financing expense in connection with Chandler Freehold decreased 38.4% from \$122.7 million in 2020 to \$75.6 million in 2021.
-For a reconciliation of net (loss) income attributable to the Company, the most directly comparable GAAP financial measure, to FFO attributable to common stockholders and unit holders, excluding financing expense in connection with Chandler Freehold and FFO attributable to common stockholders and unit holders-diluted, excluding financing expense in connection with Chandler Freehold, see "Funds From Operations ("FFO")" below.
+Primarily as a result of the factors mentioned above, FFO attributable to common stockholders and unit holders-diluted, excluding financing expense in connection with Chandler Freehold and loss on extinguishment of debt increased 14.2% from \$266.6 million in 2020 to \$304.5 million in 2021.
+For a reconciliation of net income (loss) attributable to the Company, the most directly comparable GAAP financial measure, to FFO attributable to common stockholders and unit holders, excluding financing expense in connection with Chandler Freehold and loss on extinguishment of debt and FFO attributable to common stockholders and unit holders-diluted, excluding financing expense in connection with Chandler Freehold and loss on extinguishment of debt, see "Funds From Operations ("FFO")" below.